maplibre/maplibre-gl-js-docs/docs/pages/style-spec/root.md

     - "import ref from '@maplibre/maplibre-gl-style-spec/reference/latest';"
 ---

-Root level properties of a Mapbox style specify the map's layers, tile sources and other resources, and default values for the initial camera position when not specified elsewhere.
+Root level properties of a MapLibre style specify the map's layers, tile sources and other resources, and default values for the initial camera position when not specified elsewhere.

 ```json
 {